fixm-ccb/fixm-user-manual-4.3.0-testing/docs/ats-message-to-fixm-mapping/translating-ffice-fixm-messages-to-ats-messages.md

 field 10a code 'Z' is always paired with at least one of field 18 NAV, COM or DAT, but such validation is not part of the translation rules.

-\[4\]: It is assumed that validation of the flight plan ensures when code 'N' is included in field 10b, no other code is included, but such validation is not part of the translation rules.
+\[4\]: It is assumed that validation of the flight plan ensures code 'N' is included in field 10b only when no other code is included, but such validation is not part of the translation rules.

 \[5\]: If field 18 DOF is omitted it is necessary to apply business